-A lake the size of Singapore that was carved out of several thousands of years’ worth of volcanic activity, Lake Taupo, with its 616-square-kilometre (238-square-mile) surface area, sits at the caldera of the Taupo volcano, and is New Zealand’s largest lake.
-It is a popular spot for white water rafting, jet boating, water-skiing and kayaking.
+A lake the size of Singapore that was carved out of several thousand years’ worth of volcanic activity, Lake Taupo, with its 616sq km (238sq mi) surface area, sits at the caldera of the Taupo volcano, and is New Zealand’s largest lake.
+It is a popular spot for white-water rafting, jet boating, water-skiing and kayaking.
 It is also a great place for trout fishing; in fact, it is because of the Lake Taupo’s abundance in these species that the nearby town of Turangi holds the world’s largest natural trout fishery.

 Within Lake Taupo, you’ll find the boisterous Huka Falls.
 Its powerful rapids, created by an abrupt narrowing of the Waikato River as it flows into the north of Lake Taupo, have made the Huka Falls a favourite among keen photographers and adrenaline junkies.
 There are walking tracks and viewing platforms all around it, so that visitors can truly bask at its beauty.
 Mountain biking and extreme boating activities are the top choices for thrill-seeking visitors.